Patrick Farrell (photojournalist)

 Patrick Farrell (born July 1, 1959) is a Pulitzer Prize-winning American photojournalist for the Miami Herald.

-His images from a brutal hurricane season in Haiti won the 2009, Pulitzer Prize for Breaking News Photography.
+In 2009, his images from a brutal hurricane season in Haiti won the Pulitzer Prize for Breaking News Photography.
 The Pulitzer Prize jurors described his package of 19 black-and-white photographs as "provocative, impeccably composed images of despair after Hurricane Ike and other lethal storms caused a humanitarian disaster in Haiti."
 Titled A People in Despair: Haiti's Year Without Mercy, the photos ranged from the flooded streets of Gonaives and the aftermath of a storm-related school collapse in Port-au-Prince to the deadly toll on the rural town of Cabaret, where young children drowned in rushing floodwaters.
 More than 800 Haitians died and more than 1 million were left homeless by the series of storms.

-Farrell's photographs from Haiti also have received first place recognition from Pictures of the Year International and the Overseas Press Club, among other awards.
+Farrell's photographs from Haiti also have received first place recognition from Pictures of the Year International and the Overseas Press Club, and other awards.

 Early life and education

 Born and raised in Miami, Edward Patrick Farrell grew up as the seventh child in a family of 12 children born to Dr. James and Peggie Farrell.
 Farrell says he owes his discovery of photography to an eye injury he suffered when he was shot in the right eye by a BB gun pellet while he was trick-or-treating on Halloween in 1971.
 He spent a week with both eyes bandaged shut at Larkin General Hospital in South Miami.
 His view of the world changed after his bandages were removed, and he began to pay more attention to the details and light around him, Farrell says.
 As a result of the eye injury, Farrell is a left-eye shooter and holds the camera up to his left eye.
 After he discovered photography, he destroyed a bathroom in his parents' home by turning it into a darkroom.

 He is a 1977, graduate of Christopher Columbus High School, an all-boys Catholic school in Miami.
 He graduated from the University of Miami in 1981, with a bachelor's degree in television and film production.
 He credits longtime School of Communication professor Michael Carlebach for influencing his decision to pursue photojournalism as a career.
-Farrell lives in Miami.
-He is married to former Miami Herald reporter Jodi Mailander Farrell and they have two daughters, Annie and Lucy.